Morata overtakes Torres and joins Ronaldo to make history with dramatic late equaliser against Italy

 In addition to keeping Spain's Euros hopes alive, it also saw the oft-criticised Morata move past Torres.

-The goal was Morata's sixth career strike at the Euros, surpassing Torres, who was previously Spain's top scorer at the competition with five.
+The goal was Morata's sixth career goal at the Euros, surpassing Torres, who was previously Spain's top scorer at the competition with five.

 Morata also became the second player to score three or more goals in multiple Euros, joining Cristiano Ronaldo, who has done so at three separate tournaments.